Sidestrand Hall SEN Information Report – Part of the Norfolk Local Offer

 If a child/young person is identified as making lower progress than expected then intervention and support will be discussed to support the child/young person.

-TITAN – independent travel programme.
-The scheme is delivered from age 12.
+An independent travel programme is delivered from age 12.
 It includes finding your way around the school, the local area and training in reading bus time tables and catching local buses to the School’s charity shop ‘Strands’ in Cromer.

-Please feel free to contact the school on 01263 578144 and ask to speak to Miss Dani Winteringham who will be happy to try and answer any further questions you may have.
+Please feel free to contact the school on 01263 578144 and ask to speak to Miss Joanna Rand who will be happy to try and answer any further questions you may have.